p-/socket-connect-bpf/README.md

     sudo ./socket-connect-bpf

-## AS Numbers
+## Autonomous System (AS) Information

-The autonomous system (AS) that the IP address belongs to is not displayed by default.
+Information about an autonomous system (AS) that an IP address belongs to is not displayed by default.
 It can be turned on with the flag `-a`.

 AS Data of [IPtoASN](https://iptoasn.com/) is used.